Async Rust, Part One: Futures

 struct.It's conventional to use the same name lowercase for an async

-returns.It would be a compiler error to use .await
+the Sleep future that sleep returns.It would be a compiler error to use .await in a

 non-async function.
 Instead, it stores